totegamma/GithubApps-content-resource/README.md

 A [Concourse](https://concourse-ci.org/) resource for Clone Github private repository without personal credential.

-## Limitation
-This is WIP project, so there are many limitation.
-Feel free to implement and PR <3

-- Currently you can just clone.
-No push.
-- Only latest commit change detected.
-If there are many commit between concourse's resource check, only latest one will proceed.

 ## Preparation
 You need Github App and install to your organization or repository.
 App must have 'content' read access priviledge.